Aspa family

-Aspa is the collective name of both the farm and the group of interrelated Norwegian families of noble origins in Møre og Romsdal, a fylke (county) in southwestern Norway.
+Aspa is the collective name of both the farm and the group of interrelated Norwegian families of noble origins in Møre og Romsdal, a fylke (county) in western Norway.
 Several members of this group played significant roles in the political and ecclesiastical history of Norway in the Middle Ages.
-The group's name comes from its origin, the two farms on the island of Aspøya in the present municipality of Tingvoll, also in Møre og Romsdal – Aspa and Boksaspa.
+The group's name comes from its origin, the Aspa and Boksaspa farms on the island of Aspøya in present-day Tingvoll Municipality in Møre og Romsdal county.

 The Family

 Most of the family can be divided into three main branches: